paritosh0707/AgentDock/packages/cli/README.md

 ## License

-Part of the AgentDock project.
+Part of the Dockrion project.
 See root LICENSE file.

 ---